Bareflank/glib_lite/README.md

 ## Compilation / Usage

-To compile, run make and usual.
+To compile, run make as usual.
 If you are cross compiling (as is the case with both Bareflank and IncludeOS), you will need to set CC and AR.

 ```